lbertas1/Super-Cinema/SuperCinema/README.md

-Of course, to run the application you need to set the system variable JAVA_HOME to java 15, and also the PATH variable has a bin folder.

-To start the application, use the following command: sudo docker-compose up -d --build.

-To view logs: sudo docker-compose logs -f

-The project contains a configuration in the docker-compose file that will set the mysql database instance to use the application.

-At the start, the application always generates a new database schema with sample data.
-Among them is an exemplary user, that allows to use the application without registering.

-The application sends an email with the ticket in the attachment section.
-To receive an email, you should register your own account in the application.

 Cinema app, is a simple app designed to support cinema.
 It provides such functionalities as:
 - ordering tickets
 - registration and logging in, using the as above token.